-The Status Area displays acquisition status, mode, and number of acquisitions, as well as the trigger status, date, time, and quick reference to record length and horizontal parameters.
+The Status Area displays acquisition status, mode, and number of acquisitions, as well as the trigger status, date, time, and guick reference to record length and horizontal parameters.

-6.10 System controls
+System controls 6.10

 Using the System Controls, you control whether the oscilloscope is running or stopped.
 Other buttons allow you to reset the oscilloscope to its default setup, automatically configure the oscilloscope for the current signals (Autoscale), or erase the waveforms from the display.